Pine Mountain Settlement School

 TAGS: Hazel Helen Mackay correspondence, application for PMSS employment, nurse at Big Laurel Medical Settlement, medical care in 1920s Kentucky, Johns Hopkins Training School, Henry St. Settlement, National Organization for Public Health Nursing, Dr. Alfreda Withington, Labrador, Mary Breckenridge

 CONTENTS: Hazel Helen Mackay Correspondence

 [Note: All letters from PMSS staff are carbon copies, typewritten, unsigned and meant for the Office files.
 The initials at the bottom left of most PMSS letters indicate the writer (along with initials of the secretary).
 For example “EZ” is for Ethel de Long Zande.
 The transcriptions are in chronological order and not necessarily in order of the image numbers.
-All letters sent to PMSS were original and typewritten unless indicated otherwise.
+Letters sent to PMSS were original and typewritten unless indicated otherwise.]

 001 June 28, 1924.
 Application Blank completed by Hazel Helen Mackay of Tripp Lake Camp, Poland, ME.

 Education – Complete courses: High School: Commercial Courses; Graduate Johns Hopkins Training School

 Education – Partial courses: Field (13 mos.) work Henry St. Settlement, New York City.

 What line of work at Pine Mountain interests you?
 Public Health